FuncoSlam/DnD/Sessions/Session 5.md

 ---

 [[Piradory]] manages to break free of the two guards holding her.
 She KILLs the carriage driver,  breaks free of her shackles, gets knocked off a cliff, begins to glide West and gets taken out to sea by the wind.

+---

+[[Bjorn]] arrives at the crumbling ruins of a fort on the road to [[Billaton Valley]].

+---

+The lesser party hears screaming from the woods, run to see what is happening, see civilians running in the opposite direction, and come to a burning home in a clearing in the woods.
+They stumble upon a greater demon tormenting people.
+The lesser party decides to strategically retreat and deal with something more manageable